Koszul Duality for Quasi-split Real Groups: Principal block in the equivariant derived category

 We have

 To see this, one has to work in the category of mixed sheaves.
 This can be done directly in this setting by utilizing Saito's mixed Hodge modules \cite{S1,S2} or, by passing to the case of a finite base field and using $\ell$-adic sheaves.
 In either case, the sheaf $\F$ is pure.
 It follows from the arguments in \cite{LV} that $\F$ is actually {\em pointwise pure}, i.e., for all $x\in X$ the sheaves $i_x^*\cF$ and $i_x^!\cF$ are pure; here $i_x: \{x\} \to X$ denotes the inclusion.
-As $S$ is an orbit of $\LK$, the complex $i_S^*(\F)$ has constant cohomology sheaves, and its stalks are pure because of pointwise purity of $\F$.
+As $S$ is a closed orbit of $\LK$ on $\LBB$ it is isomorphic to the flag manifold of $\LK$ and hence is simply connected.
+Therefore, the complex $i_S^*(\F)$ has constant cohomology sheaves, and its stalks are pure because of pointwise purity of $\F$.
 Thus $i_S^*(\F)$ is a pure complex and hence it is semi-simple.
 As $i_S^*(\F)$ is semi-simple, it is a direct sum of sheaves $\Ce_S$ that have been shifted to various degrees.
 From this we conclude immediately that

 and hence that

 Recall now that we are attempting to show that the canonical map

 is an isomorphism.
 Hence, by \eqref{reduction}, it suffices to show that the canonical map